thelastpickle/cassandra-reaper/src/docs/content/docs.md

 ### Start Docker Environment

+The `docker-compose` services available allow for orchestration of an environment that uses default settings.
+In addition, services are provided that allow orchestration of an environment in which the connections between the services are SSL encrypted.
+Services which use SSL encryption contain a `-ssl` suffix in their name.

+#### Default Settings Environment

-From the top level directory change to the _src/packaging_ directory
+From the top level directory change to the _src/packaging_ directory:

 ```bash
 cd src/packaging